AarushBhagat/InvictusAssignment/BUGS.md

 **What is wrong:** The list is showing oldest expenses first.
 Newest should be at the top.

-**What I changed:** In src/components/ExpenseList.jsx, reversed the sort order from  - b to dateValue(b.date) - dateValue(a.date).
+**What I changed:** In src/components/ExpenseList.jsx, reversed the sort order from a - b to dateValue(b.date) - dateValue(a.date).
 Also updated dateValue in src/lib/format.js to return ew Date(date).getTime().

 ---